rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 I would love to hear from you.
 Please send me an email with:

 1. Your CV (2 pages maximum).
-2. 500 words on why you want me as a mentor?
-My work is awesome is not an answer!
+2. 500 words on what you seek from the internship (Is it a skill or EEG analysis or ...)
 3. A description of a past project (academic, personal, or professional) that you are proud of and what you learned from it.
 4. What skill sets do you bring with you?
 For example: Programming in Python/MATLAB/R, Inferential statistics, Previous work with EEG, Have spend reviewing some papers on working memory and have written a blog on this, Have taken a course on something etc etc.
+5. Start date and end date of internship, do you have any other commitments (say online class, some interim presentations etc) during the internship period?

 Point is, I do not know you and there are 5 other applications from people like you.
 Unfortunately, I can take only handful.
 Make your case, show me